Leaves of Gold

 A senior government official who had learned of White’s gift to Mukund offered to dedicate a wing of the library as a repository for the collection.
 This second unexpected development has pushed the project forward and given it a tight deadline coinciding with the inauguration of the dedicated library space in August.
 To complete the project in time, Mukund and Easton will establish a lab at RIT and hire two full-time post-doctoral fellows.

 The realization of both projects – transferring the Sarvamoola Granthas to silicon wafers and digitally preserving the vast collection of Vaishnava literature – depends on adequate funding.
 Mukund is currently accepting donations for both efforts.
 Mukund, his students and Easton have personally donated more than $25,000 to the project and seek another $75,000 to cover expenses.
-Interested donors can contact Mukund by e-mail or by telephone at 585-475-2174.
+Interested donors can contact Mukund by telephone at 585-475-2174.